SpineEventEngine/base/tests/README.md

-# Smoke tests
+# Integration tests

-Smoke tests module contains the integration tests for the Spine tools.
+This module contains the integration tests for the Spine tools.

-This module is treated as a separate Gradle project and depends on `main` via Gradle [composite build](https://docs.gradle.org/current/userguide/composite_builds.html#included_build_declaring_substitutions).
+This module is a separate Gradle project and depends on `base` via Gradle [composite build](https://docs.gradle.org/current/userguide/composite_builds.html#included_build_declaring_substitutions).

-Tests in this module are run in the separate Gradle process and currently cannot be included in the repository code coverage.
+Tests in this module are run in a separate Gradle process and currently cannot be included in the repository code coverage.

-They also should be run separately from the `main` project build like this:
+They also should be run separately from the `base` project build like this:

 ```bash
   ./gradlew build check --stacktrace